14 Tips for Starting Seeds Indoors

 Thin Your Seeds

-Once your seedlings have one or two sets of leaves, it’s time to thin the herd.
+Once your seedlings have one or two sets of leaves, it's time to thin them.
 Starting seeds indoors is all about survival of the fittest.
 Choose the healthiest seedling from each pot, and discard the rest.

 Transplanting to Larger Containers

-One of the keys to knowing how to start seeds indoors is knowing when it’s time to transplant to larger pots.
-Some plants like tomatoes for example, require being moved to a larger container before they’re ready to be planted in the garden.
-You’ll know it’s time to move the plants because they’ll either be rootbound or will require constant watering.
+Sometimes you will need to transplant seedlings to larger pots even before you harden off your plants to move them to their permanent spot in the garden.
+Some plants like tomatoes, for example, require being moved to a larger container before they're ready to be planted in the garden.
+You'll know it's time to move the plants because they'll either be root-bound or will require constant watering.

 Plastic party cups with a few holes poked in the bottom make ideal containers.
 Before transplanting, water your seedlings well to help keep the soil around the roots and prevent transplant shock.
 Use good quality organic potting mix and pre-moisten it just like you deed when starting seeds indoors.